-K. Acknowledgment of Douglas Library of Hebron's Proctoring Policy
+K. Proctoring Policy

 The Douglas Library of Hebron supports the goal of lifelong learning.
 Distance learning and correspondence courses are a convenient way for individuals to continue their education locally and in a cost-effective way.
-To support this endeavor the library will offer proctoring services with the following guidelines:
+To support this endeavor the library will offering proctoring services with the following guidelines:

-- A. Fees: The cost of proctoring service is \$25 per hour.
-Payment will be accepted in cash or checks only.
+1. Fees: The cost of proctoring service is \$25 per hour.
+Cash or Check only.
 The maximum charge per test session will be \$75.
+Test sessions may not exceed 4 hours.

+2. Scheduling Examinations:

-Test sessions may not exceed 4 hours. - B. Scheduling Examinations: Tests may be proctored Monday through Friday during the library's normal operating hours.
+- a.
+Tests may be proctored only Monday through Friday during the library's normal operating hours. - b.
 Advanced notice of one week is required.
-We cannot provide drop-in proctoring services. - a.
-To schedule the proctoring please call the Head of Circulation at (860)228-9312 x310. - b.
-The exam taker will be asked to sign an 'Acknowledgment of the Douglas Library of Hebron's Proctoring Policy' form.
+We cannot provide drop-in proctoring services. - c.
+To schedule the proctoring please call the Head of Circulation at (860)228-9312 x310.

-Guidelines/Responsibility of Library
+3. Guidelines/Responsibility of Library:

-- 1. The Library will accept emailed, mailed, or faxed exams to the library. - 2.
-The Library will provide a quiet space for exam takers. - 3.
-Proctors may be working on other tasks while student takes the exam. - 4.
-Proctors will enforce any given time limits that are placed on the exam, as well as other rules that are set forth in the examination materials. - 5.
-The Library will return completed tests as directed by the examining institution. - 6.
-The Library shall not be responsible for any exam once it leaves the library. - 7.
-The Library will not keep copies of completed exams. - 8.
+- a.
+The Library will accept emailed, mailed, or faxed exams to the library. - b.
+The library will provide a quiet space for exam takers. - c.
+Proctors may be working on other tasks while the student takes the exam. - d.
+Proctors will enforce any given time limits that are placed on the exam, as well as other rules that are set forth in the examination materials. - e.
+The Library will return completed tests as directed by the examining institution. - f.
+The Library shall not be responsible for any exam once it leaves the library. - g.
+The Library will not keep copies of completed exams. - h.
 The Library reserves the right to deny this service, if it is determined that the proctoring request is unreasonable or places an undue burden on the Library's facilities or staff.

-Responsibility of Exam Taker
+4. Responsibility of Exam Taker:

-- 1. The student will schedule the exam, at least one week in advance. - 2.
-The student will arrange for the examining institution to send the exam to the library at least 48 hours before the scheduled test. - 3.
-The student is responsible for ensuring that the computer resources at the library are adequate and available for taking the test. - 4.
+- a.
+The student will schedule the exam at least one week in advance. - b.
+The student will arrange for the examining institution to send the exam to the library at least 48 hours before the scheduled test. - c.
+The student is responsible for ensuring that the computer resources at the library are adequate and available for taking the test. - d.
 The student will arrive prepared with the necessary or required supplies to take the exam.
-These supplies will be made available for approval by the proctor if required. - 5.
-The student will provide proper identification. - 6.
-The use of cell phones or visiting with others is prohibited during the test session. - 7.
+These supplies will be made available for approval by the proctor if required. - e.
+The student will provide proper photo identification. - f.
+The use of cell phones or visiting with others is prohibited. - g.
 The student is responsible for the return postage and envelope for any exam which does not include a self-addressed stamped envelope.
-Further, if it is required to fax the test to the institution the student will be responsible for that cost. - 8.
-The finished exam will be handled with other library mail including electronically.
-Every effort will be made to meet mailing deadlines. - 9.
-Exam takers are responsible to pay for the costs of faxing and copying if such activities are required.
-They will pay the same rates as the public for these services.
+Further if it is required to fax the test to the institution the student will be responsible for that cost. - h.
+The finished exam will be handled along with other library mail including electronic submissions. - i.
+Costs are: - Fax: \$2.00/first page, \$1.00 each additional page - Copies: \$.25

-Responsibility of Examining Institution
+5. Responsibility of Examining Institution:

-- 1. Prior contact between the examining institution and the proctor is required so that credibility and testing requirements can be verified. - 2.
+- a.
+Prior contact between the examining institution and the proctor is required so that credibility and testing requirements can be verified. - b.
 The examining institution is responsible for informing the test taker of any exam guidelines, instructions, and any pre-exam requirements.

 I acknowledge by my signature that I have read, understand, and agree to all terms and conditions of the Douglas Library of Hebron Proctoring Policy.
 Further, I understand that exam proctoring is contingent on my adherence to these policies and guidelines.
-I understand that the Douglas Library of Hebron may refuse to proctor my test if the responsibilities of myself or the examining institution written above are not met.
+I understand that Douglas Library of Hebron may refuse to proctor my test if the responsibilities of myself or the examining institution written above are not met.